 Extra teeth are occasionally found.
 Their removal is not recommended unless they interfere with chewing or are irritated by the bit.
 However, the crowding caused by extra teeth may cause a tooth to grow in an abnormal direction, injuries the soft tissues.
 The wolf teeth are not new teeth.
 Some other critical teething problems are:

 Routine dental care is crucial for your Horse’s health.
 Proper dental care, examination, and regular maintenance are essential to remove the teething problems.
 The dental exam should be done when your horse is a newborn foal.
 Your veterinarian or dentist should have to perform a routine examination of your equine teeth.
-When your horse become older to change its teeth’s shape and angle and in that time your horse face some problems.
-So it is vital a schedule of regular dental care for your all ages horses.
+When your horse becomes older to change its teeth’ shape and angle and in that time your horse faces some problems.
+So it is vital a schedule regular dental care for your all-aged horses.

-Horse dental issues is a critical topic of horse body parts.
+Horse dental issues are a critical topic of horse body parts.
 The horse is a grazing animal, and throughout its life, your horse will need to have their teeth.
-Hopefully, I have to explain in smoothly in horse teeth structure, some horse teeth, eruption of teeth, horse teeth problems and horse teeth care.
+Hopefully, I have to explain smoothly in horse teeth structure, some horse teeth, eruption of teeth, horse teeth problems, and horse teeth care.
 It is essential to improve your knowledge of horse teeth for preventing different types of teething problems.